Driving in Tuscany: Must-know details before getting behind the wheel!

 - If you are about to enter a roundabout (aka rotunda or traffic circle), remember that those already in it have the right of way, especially if you see a sign that shows an inverted triangle.
 Slow down as you approach the roundabout and try to inch your way into it because it is highly unlikely other cars entering the roundabout from a different entrance will slow down for you.

-- Gasoline or petrol (benzina in Italian) is quite expensive, with stations across the autostrade being slightly more costly than those located around cities.
-However, they are also the ones open 24 hours a day as opposed to other gas stations that are usually closed between 12:30 pm and 3:30 pm and from 7:00 pm until 7:00 am.
-You may, nevertheless, find self-service pumps in closed stations (they accept credit/debit cards or banknotes).
+- Gasoline or petrol (benzina in Italian), is quite expensive, with stations across the autostrade being slightly more costly than those located around cities.
+However, they are also the ones open 24 hours a day, as opposed to other gas stations that are usually closed between 12:30 pm and 3:30 pm and from 7:00 pm until 7:00 am.
+You may nevertheless find self-service pumps in closed stations (they accept credit/debit cards or banknotes).

 - In case of an emergency, accident, or breakdown, call 116 (the Automobile Club d’Italia or ACI) to receive roadside assistance.
-Just ensure you have the right insurance.
+Just make sure you have the right insurance.
 You could also call the Fire Department (115), the Ambulance (118), or the Police (113) if you are facing a more serious problem.

 - Call 1518 for traffic information (24/7).